-- (1) Read and understand all Warning plates and decal on the machine before Operating, Maintaining or Repairing this machine. - (2) Always wear protective glasses and protective shoes when working around machines.
+- (1) Read and understand all Warning plates and decals on the machine before Operating, Maintaining or Repairing this machine. - (2) Always wear protective glasses and protective shoes when working around machines.
 In particular, wear protective glasses when using hammers, punches or drifts on any part of the machine or attachments.
 Use welders gloves, hood/goggles, apron and the protective clothing appropriate to the welding job being performed.
 Do not wear loose fitting or torn clothing.
-Remove all rings from fingers, loose jewelry, confine long hair and loose clothing before working on this machinery. - (3) Disconnect the battery and hang a "Do Not Operate" tag in the Operators Compartment.
-Remove ignition keys. - (4) If possible, make all repairs with the machine parked on a firm level surface.
+Remove all rings from fingers, loose jewellery, confine long hair and loose clothing before working on this machinery. - (3) Disconnect the battery and hang a "Maintenance in Progress" tag in the operator's seat.
+Remove starter key. - (4) If possible, make all repairs with the machine parked on a level and firm surface.
 Block the machine so it does not roll while working on or under the machine.
-Hang a "Do Not Operate" tag in the Operators Compartment. - (5) Do not work on any machine that is supported only by lift, jacks or a hoist.
-Always use blocks or jack stands, capable of supporting the machine, before performing any disassembly.
+Hang a "Maintenance in Progress" tag in the operator's seat.

+(5) Do not work on any machine that is supported only by lift, jacks or a hoist.
+Always use blocks or stops for the jack before carrying out any disassembly operation.